Best paintball guns under 300 | Ultimate Buyer’s Guide

 The Gamma Core power plant combines durability, a silky shot, and simple upkeep at its core.
 I put my first Emek through its paces by putting it through various challenging situations and letting paintballs of varying ability levels shoot it.
 It performed flawlessly during all of these challenges.

-You will have a lot of respect for how well this pistol can withstand a significant amount of abuse and still perform as if it had just whipped out of the box.
+You will have a lot of respect for how well this pistol can withstand significant abuse and still perform as if it had just whipped out of the box.
 I also put it through several cases of Ultra Evil tournament quality paint that was quite brittle, but it didn’t break a single ball.

 If I had to pick one thing wrong with its performance, it would be that the barrel could benefit from some improvement.
 There is minimal porting on the 10-inch barrel, which is typically essential for reducing the sound signature.
 In addition, I’ve discovered that a barrel length of 12 to 16 inches seems optimal for users to aim correctly.

-It’s not that I think the gun is particularly noisy; instead, I believe that a slightly longer barrel with some additional porting would produce a discernibly different noise level.
+It’s not that I think the gun is particularly noisy; instead, I believe a slightly longer barrel with additional porting would produce a different noise level.
 Even though a 12-inch barrel made of a single piece would have a superior sound signature, this factor should not be the deciding factor in the purchase.

 Convenience of Use